 Pague has assembled a 30-member team that will be working for the next few years to better understand the ecology of the newly purchased land.
 Key partners include Colorado Parks and Wildlife and the Colorado Natural Heritage Program along with many volunteer experts.
 The group has already turned up exciting results.
 In one of Pague’s initial inspections, team members discovered an area where there were significant traces of black bear—enough for the area to be considered a bear “refuge.”

 But it’s not just big mammals that have caught the team’s attention.
-In another recent excursion to the property, Pague took time to trap and examine several native bees, a crucial, yet threatened, pillar of the ecological landscape.
+In another recent excursion to the property, there was a notable surprise: the New Mexico meadow jumping mouse, a federally Endangered Species that warrants special conservation measures.

 Make a Difference in Colorado